 'The Exodus' captures the determination, endurance and suffering of people from Syria and elsewhere who sought asylum and a better life in Europe in 2015-2016.

 Get a balanced and objective introduction to the complex conflict in Syria, which began in 2011.
 This intimate display explores the causes and effects of this bitter conflict through a collection of objects, personal stories and an installation film experience, all considering how a country, once known for its relative stability, has been shattered by conflict.
 The conflict is very much a ‘war of narratives’ – all sides compete to tell their version of what is happening and accurate information is hard to come by.

 The ongoing conflict has already lasted longer than the Second World War.
 As a result, nearly half a million people have been killed.
 Almost eleven million – half the pre-war population – have been forced from their homes and much of the country lies in ruins.

-This exhibition will tell personal stories of those Syrians from all walks of life who have been impacted by the conflict.
+This exhibition tells personal stories of those Syrians from all walks of life who have been impacted by the conflict.